AckeeCZ/android-cookbook/CookingTechnologies.md

 ## MVP (Model-view-presenter)
 MVP is an architectural pattern used mostly for systems with UI.
 Now we're in the process of writing a serie of articles about our experience with this approach.
 The first part is [here][12], the second will be ready soon.
 You may also read about MVP for Android [here][10] and [here][11].

+## MVVM (Model-View-ViewModel)
+While MVP is of course a great way to compose your application's architecture, there is also another way which became currently preferred for our apps.
+This approach completely decouples business logic from view, because ViewModel has completely no information about the View.
+ViewModel provides all data as observable properties and also provides actions that can be triggered from View.
+This architecture improves testability and separation of concerns even more than MVP.
+You can read some high level information about MVVM for Android for example [here][13].
+Since the first stable release of [Android Architecture Components][14] this architecture became simpler to implement than ever.

+## Repository
+Repository pattern is another good example of correct separation of concerns.
+Since we use MVVP we don't want each ViewModel to be aware of details about where all the data come from, where they are stored, whether they are cached etc. and we also want some of the data to outlive the lifecycle of single ViewModel, we delegate all these issues to the Repositories.
+Repository modules are responsible for handling data operations.
+They provide a clean API to the rest of the app.
+They know where to get the data from and what API calls to make when data is updated.
+You can consider them as mediators between different data sources (persistent model, web service, cache, etc.).
+Repository serves as our single source of truth and should be the only manager of all the data and its state (i.e. loading, refreshing only when necessary, providing loading state, etc.) and provides the data throughout the entire application.
+Using repositories is highly compatible with MVVM and is recommended way to structure your architecture in [Android Architecture Components][14] tutorial.

 [1]:  https://github.com/AckeeCZ/android-cookbook/blob/master/DependencyInjection.md
 [2]:  http://reactivex.io/
 [3]:  http://reactivex.io/documentation/operators.html